CartoDB/documentation/app/content/mapbox-gl-js/getting-started.md

 In this guide, you will learn the basics of visualizing a CARTO dataset with the [Mapbox GL JS library](https://docs.mapbox.com/mapbox-gl-js/api/).
 There are no previous requirements to complete this guide, but a basic knowledge of the Mapbox GL JS library would be helpful.

-After completing this guide, you will have your first Mapbox GL map with a CARTO dataset!
+After completing this guide, you will have your first Mapbox GL JS map with a CARTO dataset!

 <div class="example-map">
   <iframe